garage door

 Your residential garage door isn’t just another piece of mechanical equipment on your house; it’s the gateway to your home.
 It’s the last thing you see when you leave for the day and the first thing you see to welcome you home when you return.

 If your garage door has become worn in some way, it can be an eyesore.
 If it’s become damaged, it can affect your ability to easily get in and out of your garage.
-In either of these cases, it might be time to replace one or more of your garage door panels.
+In either of these cases, garage door panel replacement might be in order..

-Let’s explore why this might be necessary, and how to go about it.
+Let’s explore why this might be necessary, and how to replace a garage door panel.

 The answer to this question completely depends on the current state of your garage door.
 With your door closed, take a visual survey of its condition from both the inside and the outside.